 *Not all retail communications are required to be filed with FINRA.
 The filing exclusions are detailed below.

-Sometimes retail communications make comparisons of securities or investment products.
-For example, look at Charles Schwab’s broker comparison on their website.
-FINRA requires retail communications with comparisons like this to include disclosures of all material differences, including:
+Sometimes retail communications compare securities or investment products.
+For example, see Charles Schwab’s broker comparison.
+When a retail communication includes comparisons like this, FINRA requires disclosures of all material differences, including:

 *The payment for the testimonial may not necessarily involve cash.
 For example, a broker-dealer gives a watch valued at $100,000 to a celebrity providing a testimonial.
 Although no cash traded hands, the celebrity was paid well over $100 in value.
 The testimonial must be identified as “paid for.”

 Many retail communications must be filed with FINRA.
-Depending on the circumstance, retail communications may be required to be pre or post-filed.
-Here’s the breakdown of what you need to know:
+Depending on the situation, the filing may be required either before first use (pre-filing) or after first use (post-filing).
+Here’s the breakdown:

 Filed 10 business days prior to first use